iglunix/iglunix/README.md

 -->

 ## Web Browsers
-Iglunix has Firefox ESR packaged requiring 2 extra GNU packages: `gm4` and `autoconf`.
-Iglunix may switch to using a patched version of webkit gtk with openssl and maybe ffmpeg replacing gstreamer.
+Iglunix has Firefox packaged requiring `autoconf` as an extra GNU package.

 ## Replacements LUT